open-edge-insights/video-common/udfs/README.md

   Refer [python/pcb/README.md](./python/pcb/README.md) for more information.

   **NOTE**:
-  The above config works for both "CPU", "GPU", "HETERO:FPGA,CPU" and "HETERO:FPGA,GPU" devices after setting appropriate `device` value.
+  The above config works for both "CPU" and "GPU" devices after setting appropriate `device` value.
   Please set the "device" value appropriately based on the device used for inferencing.

 ----